Db2 for LUW DBA - Core competences

 Background

-Some basic knowledge of the use of the database system (see course Db2 for LUW fundamentals course), a thorough SQL experience (see course SQL workshop) and some programming experience are required.
+Some basic knowledge of the use of the database system (see course Db2 for LUW fundamentals course), a thorough SQL experience (see course SQL and relational databases fundamentals) and some programming experience are required.

 Main topics